New York City Council of Churches Votes Against Admitting Moon’s Sect

 “Moon, therefore, is superior to Jesus Christ, because he fulfilled the mission which Jesus could not accomplish.
 Jesus is no longer one of the Trinity, the Holy Son, because of his failure in his original mission.
 But Moon is not only the founder of the Church but also he is the Messiah of the Second Advent, one of the Trinity, a living God.”

 from: Ch’oi Syn-duk, “Korea’s Tongil Movement,” in Transactions of the Korean Branch of Royal Asiatic Society, Vol. XLIII, 1967, p.175.
-LINK to .docx file
+LINK to PDF file

 New Growth on Burnt-Over Ground